gopinathsjsu/fa20-cmpe-202-sec-02-team-project-team_5/README.md

   - Zoom - Team collaboration (Organizing daily scrum and other meetings)

-  - Slack channel (CMPE-202-Zillow-Clone) - To discuss anything and to share any information related to specific story or issues
+  - Slack channel (CMPE-202-Zillow-Clone) - To discuss and share any information related to specific story or issues

 ## Architecture Diagram
 ## Database Design